Keeping pets with their families

-- Donate unopened or opened bags of dry cat or dog food, provided they are in the original bags, no more than 3 months after the expiration date, and free of bugs or rodent waste.
+- Donate unopened or opened bags of dry cat or dog food, provided they are in the original bags, no more than 3 months after the expiration date, are not prescription foods, and free of bugs or rodent waste.
 Donations can be placed in the blue bin in our entryway anytime we are open.

 Initially designed to give survivors of domestic violence a safe place for their companion animals while seeking shelter for themselves, today HSHV’s award-winning harbor program helps families in other urgent housing situations with no other options, including house fires, natural disasters, and owners experiencing a medical emergency.

 If you’re a local resident experiencing an emergency such as relocation after a house fire or natural disaster, need help during a personal medical emergency, or need temporary housing for your pet(s) due to a domestic abuse situation, please contact us.

 Housing is space dependent, and may not always be available.
 HSHV also provides sterilization and veterinary care for all harbored animals as a requirement of the program.